A strategic use of credit for U.S. taxpayers may be to use loan proceeds for investment purposes. Here’s why.

 4. If you pledge your municipal bond portfolio to support your borrowing, the bond coupons are still tax-exempt income.

-When you pledge tax-exempt municipal bonds to secure a debt, the interest you pay on that debt is nondeductible, regardless for which deductible purpose you might use the debt.
+When you pledge tax-exempt municipal bonds to secure a debt, the interest you pay on that debt is nondeductible, regardless of where you deploy the funds.

-However, borrowing against municipal bonds has absolutely no impact on the tax treatment of the bond coupons, which remain tax-exempt income.
+However, borrowing against municipal bonds has absolutely no impact on the tax treatment of the bond coupons, which remain tax-exempt.

 Therefore, it would not make sense to use municipal bonds as collateral when using debt for a deductible purpose.
 But if you need to meet a nondeductible expense, you can borrow against your municipal bonds without adverse tax consequences.3